Falie: Operational history

 She was bought by the Spencer's Gulf Transport Company Limited in 1922, and named Falie, after the captain's wife, Philomena "Falie" Garnaut.
 In 1923, she sailed to South Australia, and participated in the extensive ketch trade to isolated towns along the coast of South Australia, as well as interstate ports.
 She also participated in the grain trade, lightering bagged wheat to the windjammers that called at Port Victoria, in South Australia, which as the last port of call in the world for wind-powered ocean-going cargo ships, is significant in world history.

 During World War II, the Royal Australian Navy requisitioned Falie, and commissioned her as HMAS Falie.
 The Navy added a bridge to the top of the Falie's cabin.
 Initially she was used as an examination vessel challenging and identifying vessels entering the Port of Sydney.
 On the night of 31 May 1942, she was acting as one of the sentry vessels outside Sydney Harbour when she struck a Japanese midget submarine trying to infiltrate the harbour.
 Falie was converted in 1943 to a stores vessel, and was deployed to Papua New Guinea.
 For this role the Navy added two 20mm Oerlikon cannons on platforms mounted on Falie's bow and stern.
 In this role, the Falie sailed widely throughout the islands of Southeast Asia delivering stores and saw action landing troops in enemy territory by night.

 In 1946, she was de-commissioned and returned to her owners in South Australia.
-For the next 22 years, she carried timber, general cargo and explosives around the Australian coast, going as far west as Bunbury, as far south to Tasmanian ports such as Strahan, Hobart, Port Huon, and Esperence, and as far north as Cairns, with all ports in between.
+For the next 22 years, she carried timber, general cargo and explosives around the Australian coast, going as far west as Bunbury, as far south to Tasmanian ports such as Strahan, Hobart, Port Huon, and Esperance, and as far north as Cairns, with all ports in between.
 In 1968, she returned to South Australian waters as a replacement for the schooner Coomonderry in the gypsum and general cargo trade to Kangaroo Island, where she continued to operate as a trading vessel until she was laid up in 1982, and put up for sale, the last ketch to operate commercially in South Australian waters, and one of the last sail-powered trading vessels in Australian waters, the Tasmanian-based vessel Lady Jillian being the other.

 Operating as an overnight charter vessel between 1986 and 2005, Falie supported fishing and diving tours around the South Australian coastline.
 Between 1990 and 2005, Falie was the primary vessel used for Rodney Fox Shark Expeditions.
 Here she featured in many international nature documentaries, filming and photographing great white sharks off South Australia's coast, and entertaining tourists from Australia and around the world on shark cage diving adventures.